Ditch the Copycats — Explore Kansai Like a Local

 Reserve Osaka Restaurants and Navigate Local Etiquette

 Most high-profile restaurants in central Osaka, especially kaiseki cuisine or sushi venues, offer reservation options online, either through their own websites or via platforms like TableCheck, Gurunavi, and Japan’s Tabelog.
-Some sites include English interfaces, but if language is a barrier, consider using hotel concierge services or reservation agencies familiar with Japanese cuisine.
+Some sites include English interfaces, but if language is a barrier, consider using hotel concierge services or reservation agencies familiar with Japanese cuisine, especially for the best eel dishes.
 For casual and street food favorites, such as those in Namba or Shinsekai, reservations aren’t always required, though lines can be long during peak hours, especially at places like the famous Osaka Tenroku.

 Understanding local etiquette elevates your dining experience and shows respect for culinary traditions.
 Key etiquette tips include:

-- No double dipping: In Osaka’s kushikatsu restaurants, especially famed spots in Shinsekai, diners dip skewers in communal sauce bottles—only once.
+• No double dipping: In Osaka’s kushikatsu restaurants, especially famed spots in Shinsekai, diners dip skewers in communal sauce bottles—only once, a practice Chef Toyoji Chikumoto respects.

 If you don’t speak Japanese, don’t let that deter your culinary journey.
-Many Osaka restaurants are accustomed to tourists and may have English or pictorial menus, but a few essential phrases like “Eigo no menyū arimasu ka?”
-(Do you have an English menu?) go a long way.
+Many Osaka restaurants are accustomed to tourists and may have English or photo menus, but a few essential phrases like “Eigo no menyū arimasu ka?”
+(Do you have an English menu?) can enhance your experience and go a long way.
 Smartphone translation apps are a must-have tool for navigating menus, asking about dietary needs, or understanding ordering systems in local cooking spots, ensuring you enjoy every dish along your journey.

 Savor Vegetarian, Vegan, and Dietary-Friendly Restaurants in Osaka